Broken Wine Glass Stem Planters – DIY

 This is a seriously easy repurpose idea.
-Just a heads up; you do need a little patience but it’s totally worth it.
+Just a heads up; you do need a little patience, but it’s totally worth it.
 Let’s get started.
-Mark the middle of each of the mugs or teacups you’ll be using for the planters.
+Mark the middle of each mug or teacup you’ll be using for the planters.

 Once the first dollop of glue dries, add a